bitmark-inc/docs/intro.md

 ## Bitmark Components

-The Bitmark Rights System is build aroun three major components:
+The Bitmark Rights System is composed of three major components:

 *I: Rights.*

 A recorded set of "Rights Capabilities".
 These are descriptions of what rights (capabilities) are given to which entities for which things.
-The Rights Capabilities are maintained autonomously on a distributed blockchain-based ledger, without the need for a centralized server, and can be delegated.
+Rights Capabilities are maintained autonomously on a distributed blockchain-based ledger, without the need for a centralized server, and can be delegated.

-Rights in the system could include: privileges to use other components of the system (such as the enclave); claims over instances of those components; administrative authority to change those privileges for certain components; or immunities from have priveleges changed.
-They could also describe rights in the physical world.
+Rights in the system could include: privileges to use other components of the system (such as the Enclave); claims over instances of those components; administrative authority to change those privileges for certain components; or immunities from have privileges changed.
+They could also describe Rights in the physical world.

 *II: Enclaves.*

 Personal and community data stores, protected through encryption.

-The Rights system defines: who can read from, write to, delete, or otherwise use an enclave; who owns an enclave; who has duties due from the use of an enclave; who has the right to change rights on an enclave; and who can never lose their rights on an enclave.
+The Rights system integrates with Enclaves to define: who can read from, write to, delete, or otherwise use an Enclave; who owns an Enclave; who has claims due from the use of an Enclave; who has the right to change Rights on an Enclave; and who can never lose their Rights on an Enclave.

 *III: Charters.*

 A set of tools and options associated with a community.

-These include a default set of rights for a community as well as developer resources for creating and adjusting molecular right packages and other tools such as the Charter social graph.
+These include a default set of rights for a community, developer resources for creating and adjusting molecular right packages, and other tools such as the Charter social graph.

 ## Bitmark Apps

 Bitmark has developed several user-facing apps based on these components:

    * *OurBeat.* A community and rights platform for music beat makers.
-It stores beats in Enclaves and records specifically rights for them, both for others within the community to freely reuse them and for people outside of the community to license them.
+It stores beats in Enclaves and records specific Rights for them — allowing others within the community to freely reuse beats and for people outside of the community to license them.
    * *A2P.* A community and rights platform for visual digital artists.
-It allows them to sell collectible digital prints, records rights, and retains their providence using the blockchain.
+It allows them to sell collectible digital prints, records Rights, and retain their providence using the blockchain.
    * *Autonomy.* A community and rights platform for public health.
-It allows community members to store health information in personal and community enclaves while ensuring that their retain authority over that data.
+It allows community members to store health information in personal and community Enclaves while ensuring that they retain authority over that data.

-_The following documents provide support on using the blockchain that is at the core of the Bitmark Rights System._
+_The following documents provide support on recording Rights on the blockchain that is at the core of the Bitmark Rights System._